Upcoming exhibition | Exposition à venir :

-The first one is the Carsonism movement.
-It refers to the artist’s technique built around the application of swathes of colour constructed with lightly oblique touches sweep across the canvas with constant, regular movement.
-The artist is concerned with original application processes and finds non-classical methods to apply his subject vibrant colors.
+By devising expressive gestures, Charles Carson is part of a generation of artists invigorating abstract painting today.
+He is the creator of the Carsonism movement, a technique built around the application of swathes of colour constructed with lightly oblique touches sweep across the canvas with constant, regular movement.

 After graduating with a bachelor of arts from the Université de Québec à Outaouais in 1991, Diane Fontaine completed a certificate in graphic design from the Studio Salette in Montréal in 1987.
 She then worked as an illustrator and art professor for several years.
 In 2004, she dedicated herself entirely to acrylic painting.